A Guide to Fake and Fantasy Coca-Cola Items

 These glass door knobs began appearing in the 1980's.
 The knobs themselves are old, but the etching is new.

 This may enhance a cash register, but it is not an authentic item.
 It has been around for many years and comes in a few variations.
 Many unsuspecting people have believed it was authentic.

 Commonly seen on the internet and flea markets, these cast iron toys are of recent vintage.
-They are fakes.
+All cast iron Coca-Cola toys are fakes.